iron-io/lambda/test-suite/README.md

 ### Deploying changes to test harness to IronWorker

-NOTE: This is required when you change how the test harness program `test-suite` works.
-If you only change a test, see `Updating a test` below.

-How do we prevent the harness from running tests when changes are being made?
+(How do we prevent the harness from running tests when changes are being made?
 Should we bother with this right now?
-Probably not.
+Probably not.)

 First update the local docker image following the instructions above.
 Then tag the docker image